-The loads/actions that can affect facilities or parts of facilities, shall be determined.
-Accidental loads/actions and environmental loads/actions with an annual probability greater than or equal to $1x10^{-4}$, shall not result in loss of a main safety function, cf. Section 7.
+Installations, systems and equipment that are included as elements in the realisation of main safety functions, cf. Section 7, shall as a minimum de designed such that dimensioning accidental loads/actions or dimensioning environmental loads/actions with an annual likelihood greater than or equal to $1 \times 10^{-4}$ , shall not result in loss of a main safety function.

-When stipulating loads/actions, the effects of seabed subsidence over, or in connection with the reservoir, shall be considered.
+When determining loads/actions, the effects of seabed subsidence over, or in connection with the reservoir, shall be considered.